Back to the full dot-point answer

 Most texts hold multiple positions in tension.
 A Year 11 analysis that recognises this complexity reads as more sophisticated than one that picks a single position.

-What is generic claims?Show answer
+What are generic claims?Show answer

 "The text challenges injustice" is too general.
 Name the specific injustice and the specific craft.